kennymckormick/pyskl/README.md

 - [x] FineGYM (CVPR 2020): [Finegym: A hierarchical video dataset for fine-grained action understanding](https://openaccess.thecvf.com/content_CVPR_2020/papers/Shao_FineGym_A_Hierarchical_Video_Dataset_for_Fine-Grained_Action_Understanding_CVPR_2020_paper.pdf)
 - [x] Diving48 (ECCV 2018): [Resound: Towards action recognition without representation bias](https://openaccess.thecvf.com/content_ECCV_2018/papers/Yingwei_Li_RESOUND_Towards_Action_ECCV_2018_paper.pdf)

-For data pre-processing, we estimate 2D skeletons with a two-stage pose estimator (Faster-RCNN + HRNet).
-For 3D skeletons, we follow the pre-processing procedure of [CTR-GCN](https://github.com/Uason-Chen/CTR-GCN).
-Currently, we do not provide the pre-processing scripts.
-Instead, we directly provide the processed skeleton data as pickle files ([download links here](/tools/data/README.md)), which can be directly used in training and evaluation.
-You can use [vis_skeleton](/demo/vis_skeleton.ipynb) to visualize the provided skeleton data.

 ## Installation
 ```shell
 git clone https://github.com/kennymckormick/pyskl.git